KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/cd/deploy-application-in-remote-cluster-via-token.md

       namespace: <deploy_namespace>
     ```

-2. Bind the ServiceAccount to the cluster-admin role using ClusterRoleBinding
+2. Bind the ServiceAccount to the cluster-admin role using ClusterRoleBinding:

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1